hfolcot/issue-tracker/README.md

 ## Left to implement
 Links to next and previous articles in the latest news blog

+Refactor so that the commenting and updates are done together for devs?
+But not for users as users can't update.
+Would it be possible?

 contact form python snippet from https://wsvincent.com/django-contact-form/